Whangārei Art Museum

 Toggle Combined, International, and Domestic to see how influence- and coverage-weighted nights scale to annual targets.
 The International view aligns with the IVL requirement; the Combined view uses all non-Northland visitors (domestic + international), and the Domestic view isolates non-Northland domestic visitors.

-Average attributable nights per response is 1.15 (nights × influence × coverage ÷ total weighted responses).
-Low values are expected because most visitors are day-trippers.
+Average attributable nights per weighted visitor is 1.57 (nights × influence × coverage ÷ total weighted responses).

 Combined annualised sleeps

-Shows how WAM-attributable nights scale up across each accommodation category.
-Non-commercial stays (friends/family, own home) contribute to sleeps but not to commercial accommodation value.
+Shows how WAM-attributable booking-nights (group-nights) scale up across each accommodation category.
+Non-commercial stays (friends/family, own home) contribute to nights but not to commercial accommodation value.

 Trip Spend Snapshot